 Names From a Galaxy Far, Far Away

 Everyone loves Adam Driver.
 He’s a big man!
 He did a lot of pushups during his formative theater years!
-He’s…also one of the finest actors of his generation.
+He’s also one of the finest actors of his generation.
 But people love Star Wars more, which is what accounts for Kylo, the character Driver plays in the new Star Wars trilogy, being one of the fastest growing names of the past decade.
 From 2018-2019 alone the name, per the SSA, jumped 287 spots.
 The Star Wars effect didn’t stop there.
-Rogue One’s Cassian also saw traction, jumping 10-percent in popularity per BabyCenter.
+Rogue One’s Cassian also saw traction, jumping 10% in popularity, per BabyCenter.

 Getting Back to Nature